nikitavbv/my-k8s-dashboard/README.md

 I am running all my personal projects a single large Kubernetes cluster and it is getting difficult to understand resource usage/limits by project.

-Other dashboard are not so good at displaying these stats, so I decided to build my own :D
+Other dashboards are not so good at displaying these stats, so I decided to build my own :D